Cogmasters/concord/README.md

 ### Implementation

-Orca is implemented primarily in plain C, but we also use C++'s namespace to organize symbols so we could establish 1-1 mappings between Orca APIs and supported REST APIs.
+Orca is implemented in plain C. The symbols are organized in a intuitive fashion to be easily identified by matching to the REST API docs.

-Establishing these 1-1 mappings has two purposes:
+There are three purposes for this:

-1. Reduce the need of documenting every Orca API
+1. Reduce the need of thoroughly documenting every Orca API
 2. Reduce our user's cognitive burden of having to read both Orca API documenation and supported REST API documentations.

-Orca is implemented in two parts: All the functions that do the heavy lifting are implemented in plain C code.
-The functions that can be mapped to REST APIs are wrapped in C++'s namespace to establish the 1-1 mappings.
+3. The codebase becomes easier to navigate.

-Orca's implemnetation has minimum external dependencies to make bot deployment deadly simple.
+Orca's implementation has minimum external dependencies to make bot deployment deadly simple.

 Keywords: